Truck Driver Tax Deductions You Need to Know

 You can claim dispatch fees for your truckloads, but be sure to track them throughout the year, as with your other eligible deductions.
 In addition to dispatch fees, you can deduct the cost of your licensing fee if your local or state government requires you to have a business license.
 You can also subtract the cost to maintain any other essential licensure to conduct your business, including your commercial driver’s license.

-5. Fuel and Other Travel-Related Costs
+5. Travel-Related Costs

 Related: How to Calculate Your Trucking Cost Per Mile